7SAIF/destiny-framework/python/docs/Destiny2Api.md

 # create an instance of the API class
 api_instance = swagger_client.Destiny2Api()
 group_id = 789 # int | Group ID of the clan whose leaderboards you wish to fetch. modes = 'modes_example' # str | List of game modes for which to get leaderboards.
-See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited.
+See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited. (optional)

 try:
-    api_response = api_instance.destiny2_get_clan_aggregate_stats(group_id, modes)
+    api_response = api_instance.destiny2_get_clan_aggregate_stats(group_id, modes=modes)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling Destiny2Api->destiny2_get_clan_aggregate_stats: %s\n" % e)